- Purchase the complete Expat Arrivals Australia Guide (PDF)

 Tourist visas for Australia

-There are also visas for European passport holders or UK passport holders who wish to visit Australia for three months or less.
-These allow a person to visit Australia for business purposes.
-They can be valid for three months at a time, over a 12-month period.
+Some nationalities are eligible for an eVisitor visa.
+Valid for 12 months, holders of this visa can visit Australia for up to three months at a time.
 They can only be applied for online, and the application must be made outside of Australia.
 There is no charge associated with an application.

 Working holiday visas for Australia